 What should I keep an eye out for?

 Some vein issues, like varicose veins, are nothing too serious and can be treated by following the above tips.
 But there are two more serious complications that can arise in the post-partum timeframe: Superficial Vein Thrombosis (SVT) and Deep Vein Thrombosis (DVT).

-Superficial Vein Thrombosis is a blood clot in the surface of the leg veins.
-These causes irritation, some inflammation and pain.
+Superficial Vein Thrombosis is a blood clot on the surface of the leg veins.
+These cause irritation, some inflammation, and pain.
 These are typically not life-threatening, but any pain experienced should be evaluated by a medical professional to be safe.